 Long Term Care Ventilator

-Take a moment to read Cameron’s story, a patient that has relied on the long term care ventilator.
+Take a moment to read Cameron’s story, a child who has relied on a long-term care ventilator.
 It allowed him to be able to go home and experience life outside of the hospital walls.

 If campaign goal is achieved, additional dollars will be allocated to the area of greatest need.